intel/llvm/sycl/doc/Assert.md

 ## Fallback approach

-If Device-side Runtime doesn't support `__devicelib_assert_fail` then a fallback approach comes in place.
+If Device-side Runtime doesn't support `__devicelib_assert_fail` (as reported via `PI_INTEL_DEVICELIB_CASSERT` extension query) then a fallback approach comes in place.
 The approach doesn't require any support from Device-side Runtime and Native Device Compiler.
 Neither it does from Low-level Runtime.

 Within this approach, a mutable program scope variable is introduced.
 This variable stores a flag which says if an assert failure was encountered.
 Fallback